The Goodies: Britain

 In December 2010, BBC Two showed selected late-night repeats of the BBC series, which ran nightly from 23 to 30 December.
 This apparent gesture followed years of campaigning by The Goodies that the shows had not been repeated like other BBC shows such as Dad's Army, Only Fools and Horses and Some Mothers Do 'Ave 'Em.
 The episodes shown were: "Bunfight at the O.K.
 Tea Rooms" / "Earthanasia" / "The Goodies and the Beanstalk" / "Kitten Kong" / "Lighthouse Keeping Loonies" / "Saturday Night Grease" / "The Baddies" (a.k.a.
-"Double Trouble") and "The Stone Age", although "Scoutrageous", "Kung Fu Kapers" and "Scotland" (a.k.a.
+"Double Trouble") and "The Stone Age".

+"Scoutrageous", "Kung Fu Kapers" and "Scotland" (a.k.a.
 "Loch Ness Monster") were originally billed as episodes 1, 2 and 7 of the repeat run.
 The episodes garnered good ratings given their time slot, and the first six episodes were taken from the BBC's own master tapes, rather than the digital remasters, the rights to which are currently owned by Network Video.
 "The Baddies" and "The Stone Age" have never been digitally remastered.

-On Sunday 8 June 2014, during a 1970s weekend, BBC Two repeated the Montreux '72 Edition of "Kitten Kong" once again; however, this has been the only episode to be repeated twice, and no full series have been repeated since.
+In June 2014, during a 1970s weekend, BBC Two repeated the Montreux '72 Edition of "Kitten Kong" once again.
+This has been the only episode to be repeated twice, and no full series have been repeated since.

 In September 2018, Network released a box set titled The Goodies: The Complete BBC Collection.
-This set contains every single episode from 1970-1980 (excepting the lost, original version of "Kitten Kong") and, as a bonus feature, a one-hour edit of the show "An Audience with the Goodies", hosted by Stewart Lee and filmed live at Leicester Square in June 2018.
+This set contains every single episode from 1970-1980, excepting the lost, original version of "Kitten Kong", and, as a bonus feature, a one-hour edit of the show "An Audience with the Goodies", hosted by Stewart Lee and filmed live at Leicester Square in June 2018.

-In late September 2022 the TV channel 'That's TV' (numbered 183 on SKY TV listings and 65 on Freeview) started showing the BBC episodes, one episode every day, starting with series one episode one on 26 September at 21.40.
-Series 2 started airing at 21.45 on 5 October.
-Series 3 started airing at 21:40 on 11 October.
-Series 4 started airing at 21:30 on 17 October.
-Series 5 started airing at 21:30 on 24 October.
-Series 6 started airing at 21:30 on 6 November.
+In late September 2022 the TV channel 'That's TV' (numbered 183 on SKY TV listings and 65 on Freeview) started showing the BBC episodes, one episode every day.
 Some episodes are being aired in poor quality and/or black & White as the tapes were sadly wiped for reuse by the BBC in the 1970s.

 Although there is a message before each episode stating; 'This programme reflects the standards, language and attitudes of its time.
 Some viewers may find this content offensive', it seems that not all episodes are being aired - noticeably the 'Kitten Kong', 'Special Tax Edition' & 'The Goodies Rule – O.K.?' specials, but also series 2 episodes 'Pollution', 'The Lost Tribe', 'Come Dancing', 'Gender Education, 'Charity Bounce' & 'The Baddies', series 3 episode 'Superstar', series 4 episodes 'The Goodies and the Beanstalk' & 'The Race', series 5 episodes 'Scatty Safari' & 'South Africa' were not aired, with no notice or reason given.